HybridVariationalInference

 HybridVariationalInference.get_hybridproblem_ϕunc

-— Functionget_hybridproblem_ϕunc(::AbstractHybridProblem; scenario)
+— Methodget_hybridproblem_ϕunc(::AbstractHybridProblem; scenario)

 Provide a ComponentArray of the initial additional parameters of the approximate posterior.
+Defaults to zero correlation and log_σ2 of 1e-10.

 HybridVariationalInference.get_loss_elbo